Diocese of Tagbilaran

-The Diocese of Tagbilaran is one of the 72 ecclesiastical territories called dioceses of the Catholic Church in the Philippines.
-It is one of 2 dioceses in the province of Bohol and is part of the ecclesiastical province of the Cebu.
-The Diocese of Tagbilaran was established on November 8, 1941.
+The Diocese of Tagbilaran is a Latin Catholic ecclesiastical territory or diocese of the Catholic Church in the Philippines, headquartered in Tagbilaran, Bohol.
+It is one of two dioceses in the province of Bohol, the other being the Diocese of Talibon.
+Both dioceses are suffragan to the Archdiocese of Cebu.
+The see is currently sede vacante (since 16 July 2025).
+Currently headed by Fr.
+Gerardo Saco Jr. as Diocesan Administrator.

 History

 The Diocese of Tagbilaran was created on November 8, 1941 and made a suffragan of the Archdiocese of Cebu by the apostolic constitution In sublimi Petri cathedra.
-But due to the complications caused by World War II, its first bishop, Julio Rosales, a priest of the Diocese of Palo took possession of the diocese after his episcopal consecration 5 years after Tagbilaran's erection.
-On January 9, 1986, the diocese lost half of its territory and Pope John Paul II created the Diocese of Talibon with seat in Talibon, a major town on the northern coast of the island.
+But due to the complications caused by World War II, its first bishop, Julio Rosales, a priest of the Diocese of Palo took possession of the diocese after his episcopal consecration five years after Tagbilaran's erection.

+On January 9, 1986, the diocese lost half of its territory after Pope John Paul II created the Diocese of Talibon, with its seat in Talibon, a major town on the northern coast of the island.
 The Diocese of Talibon absorbed half of the civil province of Bohol.
-The Cathedral of the Diocese of Tagbilaran was declared as a Diocesan Shrine and it will be called “Cathedral Shrine – Parish of Saint Joseph the Worker”.